EmileSol/miniredis/README.md

 This repository is a collection of things that I am currently working on.

-My current project is a group of docker containers.
+My current project is a Redis database constructed in Python.